 - Fastest Cities in the World Portland was one of 30 cities in the world named by Fast Company magazine in their July/August 2007 issue.

 - FitPregancy The magazine rated Portland as the best place in America in which to have a baby in their February 2008 edition.

-- Green Guide Portland named one of top 10 "green cities" in USA.
+- Green Guide Portland named one of top 10 “green cities” in the USA.
 The designation comes from the city’s air quality, renewable energy leadership, miles of bike trails and environmentally friendly building practices.